niklausgerber/themis/README.md

 Make sure you copy the .htaccess file.
 It will make sure no one can snoop your content folders.

 ### /content/01-articles
 Contains your photos.
-I added some examplesto give you a head start.
+I added some examples to give you a head start.
 For each photo article you must fill the details in the article.txt and give at least one tag.
 Please make sure that your tags have no spaces inside a tag.
 You can multiple comma separated tags (Tag1, Tag2, Tag3 etc.).
 Also you must upload your photo.
 I suggest that the images should be at least 1024 × 768 pixels.
 You can upload JPEG, GIF or PNG.

 ### /content/home
 Your error page.
 Please update the description according to your site.txt file.